riceissa/issarice.com/wiki/account-names.md

 date: 2015-09-06
 ---

-Below I list the account names[^aname] I use on various websites.
+Below I list the account names I use on various websites.

 I usually use "riceissa" on most sites.
 This is somewhat of a historical accident: when I tried to sign up for my GMail